juristr/juristr.github.com/_posts/2016-02-02-learning-ng2-creating-tab-component.md

 {% include toc.html %}

-That said, definitely read [thoughtram's article on how to develop a tabs component in Angular 2](http://blog.thoughtram.io/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html) first.
+That said, definitely read [thoughtram's article on how to develop a tabs component in Angular](http://blog.thoughtram.io/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html) first.
 Then come back and continue here :smiley:.

 Ok, to recap, the API of the tabs component looks as follows: